-Arts Core Courses and Beginning Workshops are open to all students via the standard pre-registration process.
-Other courses require consent and prioritize students enrolled in Creative Writing degree programs.
-Students can submit their course application via our online Submission Form.
-A writing is required for any advanced workshop.
+Arts Core courses and Beginning Workshops are open to all students via the standard pre-registration process.
+Other courses require consent and prioritize students enrolled in creative writing degree programs.
+Students can submit their course application via the program's application form.
+A writing is required for any Advanced Workshop.

 Note: Students who have not formally declared the major will not receive priority in consent-based courses.
-Those interested in the major should meet with Vu Tran, the Director of Undergraduate Studies, before the end of Autumn Quarter of third year.
+Those interested in the major should meet with the program's Director of Undergraduate Studies, before the end of Autumn Quarter of third year.

 Arts Core Courses